colinleach/r_concepts/concepts/complex-numbers/about.md

 [1] "complex"
 ```

-Thus there are various `Complex` types, derived from the corresponding integer or floating-point type.

 To create a complex number from real variables, the above syntax will not work.
 Writing `r + imi` confuses the parser into thinking `imi` is a (non-existent) variable name.